aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 pd.testing.assert_series_equal(det, det_ref)
 ```

-The computation is rather slow, we are probably missing something here and did not use this package correctly.
+The computation is rather slow, we are probably missing something here and did not use this package correctly?

 ## dask.dataframe.map_partitions